-The tourism and hospitality industries are defined by the ABS not as regular industries but as a set of occupation categories working across a number of industries.
+The tourism industries are defined by the ABS not as regular industries but as a set of occupation categories working across a number of industries.

-This page presents some key statistics for tourism and hospitality workers in the City of Whittlesea with comparisons to benchmark areas.
-Tourism and hospitality data should be viewed in conjunction with the Industry sector analysis page for the accomodation sector, which has modelled estimates of the size of the industry on an annual basis.
+This page presents some key statistics for tourism workers in the City of Whittlesea with comparisons to benchmark areas. tourism data should be viewed in conjunction with the Industry sector analysis page for the accomodation sector, which has modelled estimates of the size of the industry on an annual basis.
 The Employment locations page will show where accommodation activity is taking place and the Local workers section will reveal the characteristics of accommodation workers.

-Please note: Due to a change in the occupation classification, Tourism and Hospitality occupation data are currently only available from the 2016 Census.
+Please note: Due to a change in the occupation classification, tourism occupation data are currently only available from the 2016 Census.

 Australian Bureau of Statistics (ABS) – Census 2016 – by place of work